Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 As a naturally cautious person, I was feeling apprehensive about safety before my solo trip to Southeast Asia.
 In the end, I decided to join a group tour to ease my nerves.

-The other advantages of group travel include a ready-made set of friends with similar interests to you as well as managing to see a lot in a short period of time as all the travel and organisation is taken care of.
+The other advantages of group travel include a ready-made set of friends with similar interests to you as well as managing to see a lot in a short period of time, as all the travel and organization are taken care of.
 You can just relax and enjoy your trip!

-It’s important to make sure you choose a good group travel company for single travellers but if you travel with a reputable company, you’re sure to have a great experience.
+It’s important to make sure you choose a good group travel company for single travelers, but if you travel with a reputable company, you’re sure to have a great experience.

 Contributed by Leanne of The Globetrotter GP